2 Day South Coast Tour, Glacier Hike & Jokulsarlon with Optional Ice Cave

 Are you ready for the adventure?

-Hop on a comfortable minibus with a friendly and experienced guide and a small group on a 2-day excursion with us to explore the most famous locations in the the South Coast.
+Hop on a comfortable minibus with our friendly, experienced guide and a small group on a 2-day excursion with us to explore the most famous locations along the South Coast.

-In this tour, you’ll get the be taken to the famous South Coast.
-Along the shore, you’ll get to see the famous black sand beach, Reynisfjara, our stunning glacier lagoon Jökulsárlón in Vatnajökull National Park.
+During this tour you’ll travel the popular South Coast.
+Along the shore, you’ll get to see the famous black sand beach, Reynisfjara and our stunning glacier lagoon Jökulsárlón in Vatnajökull National Park.
+You also have the chance to add an optional tour to explore the mighty Dragon Glass Katla Ice Cave.

 You will be picked up from Reykjavík, and from there, set out to explore the countryside, heading towards the South Coast of Iceland.